 KIM8: PROTECTING INTERNATIONAL HABITATS,

 Development proposals will be supported provided there is no material risk of an adverse effect on the integrity of the Chiltern Beechwoods Special Area of Conservation or other European sites.
-Proposals should also seek to minimise their impact on, and where practical deliver net gains for, biodiversity, including, where practical, realising opportunities to establish coherent ecological networks.
+Proposals should also seek to minimise their impact on, anddeliver net gains for, biodiversity, including, , realising opportunities to establish coherent ecological networks.

 5.28 This policy reflects the importance of managing the effects of new development on internationally designated habitats in proximity to the Parish, most notably the Chiltern Beechwoods Special Area of Conservation (SAC), which covers much of its southern half.